shostakovich/mugim/source/_posts/2013-06-06-how-to-handle-errors-like-a-professional.markdown

 Let's start with some properties, of a great error.

 * You notice it as soon as possible
-* You minimize the impact
+* You can minimize the impact
 * You find out what exactly is wrong
 * You learn from it and find a way to avoid it in the future
 * You incorporate your learning into your routine